andrewchambers/bupstash/doc/man/bupstash-new-metadata-key.1.md

 ## OPTIONS

 * -k, --key PATH:
-  Primary key to derive the new put-key from.
+  Key to derive the new put-key from.
 * -o, --output PATH:
   Path to where the put-key will be written.